Skip to Content

 • small metal objects like keys or old cigarette cases, etc

-Transylvanian skeleton keys purchase secondhand in romania, a steal at $.
-50 usd a piece and perfect for gifts and making into necklaces on my return home
+Transylvanian skeleton keys purchase secondhand in Romania, a steal at $.50 USD a piece and perfect for gifts and making into necklaces on my return home

 Buying Souvenirs at Tourist Markets